basemkhirat/dot-platform/readme.md

 #####Example: Adding gender field to users:

-We will add this code to plugin start file to add the the html view of field using `user.form.featured` action.
+We will add this code to plugin class boot method to add the the html view of field using `user.form.featured` action.

 	<?php

 	Action::listen("user.form.featured", function ($user) {

     	return view("users::custom")->with("user", $user);

 	});

 In `custom` view, we will add the required gender field.